Attorney fees are an important consideration when looking for legal help. Let’s talk about that now.

-How much attorney fee is too much?
-L&I attorney fees are limited in three ways; by statute, by reasonableness, and by best practices.
+There are limits on attorney fees.
+L&I attorney fees either before L&I or the Board of Industrial Insurane Appeasl are limited in three ways; by statute, by reasonableness, and by best practices.

 Case costs are different than attorney fees.
 Case costs are expenses incurred in the handling of your case.
 For example, an injury case needs medical records.
 We order the medical records, we review the records, and we use these records as part of your case; we do not charge for that.
 The doctor however charges for a copy of the records, that charge is a case cost.
 The client is responsible to eventually pay this case cost.